 Find out more, register for one of our Open Days or attend a campus tour.
 Our supportive course enquiries team can help you with any general questions you may have.
 You can also explore all of our Business courses.

-- Gain real, hands-on experience with opportunities such as work placement to develop the skills employers value
+- Gain hands-on experience with opportunities to develop the skills employers value.

 This is for you if...

-You have creativity combined with the analytical ability to review the results of your work
+You are creatively minded and looking to gain the analytical confidence to review and interpret the results of your work